-Named as one of the hippest neighborhoods in the country, coffee shops, bars, breweries and taco stands can be found just steps from rows of quaint two-bedroom houses that have stood there since the days of the Great Depression.
+Named one of the hippest neighborhoods in the country, coffee shops, bars, breweries, and taco stands can be found just steps from rows of quaint two-bedroom houses that have stood there since the days of the Great Depression.

-In 1990, out of the 21 census tracts that make up the “Eastside,” 15 were eligible for gentrification1, but only one actually achieved gentrification status over the next ten years.
-In 2000, eighteen tracts were eligible for gentrification, and all but four of those have achieved it today – more than all other eligible tracts in Austin combined.
+In 1990, out of the 21 census tracts that make up the “Eastside,” 15 were eligible for gentrification, but only one actually achieved gentrification status over the next ten years.1 In 2000, eighteen tracts were eligible for gentrification, and all but four of those have achieved it today – more than all other eligible tracts in Austin combined.

 A Different Office Product in East Austin

 While many of the Austin office buildings AQUILA traditionally analyzes are large, Class “A” multi-tenant properties with built-in amenities such as fitness facilities, delis, etc., the office projects rising on the east side are of quite a different ilk.
 You won’t find high rises or large, sprawling corporate campuses here.
 Instead, offices on the Eastside range from converted warehouses to new mid-rise, mixed-use construction.
 These office projects often embody the eclectic vibe of the neighborhood, giving way to multiple “creative office” projects under development.